yosemitebandit/setbot/readme.md

 ### pipeline
 * generate variants of each card with SVG in the browser
-  * seems like snap-svg is the best tool now, the raphaeljs dev works on that project now
+  * seems like snap-svg is the best tool now, the raphaeljs dev works on that project now..
-  * URL parameters determine how the cards look, eg ?symbols=2&shape=bean&color=red&texture=stripes
+  * URL parameters determine how the cards look, eg ?number=2&color=red&texture=stripes&shape=bean
   * maybe there can be some more parameters later for, like, skewing shapes
+* serve the page from the root via `python -m SimpleHTTPServer`
-* use selenium with the phantomjs driver to iterate through card combinations and save PNGs of the screen
+* use selenium with the phantomjs driver to iterate through card combinations and save screenshots
+* another script crops the images and makes more copies that are skewed and rotated (see ipython notebook)

 #### rules of set